Mortuary (2005 film): Plot

-After the loss of their father, the Doyle family – Leslie, Jonathan, and Jamie – move to the Fowler Mortuary in hope of starting a new life but find it in poor condition.
-Jonathan goes to the local diner where he meets Cal and his two girlfriends, Tina and Sara.
-Jonathan also meets Liz, a local girl; Grady, Liz's best friend; and Rita, Liz's aunt, who employed her to work at the diner.
+After the loss of their father, the Doyle family – Leslie, Jonathan, and Jamie – move to the Fowler Mortuary in the hope of starting a new life, but find it in poor condition.
+Jonathan goes to the local diner, where he meets Cal and his two girlfriends, Tina and Sara.
+Jonathan also meets Liz, a local girl; Grady, Liz's best friend; and Rita, Liz's aunt, who employs her at the diner.
 Jonathan learns from them about the legend of Bobby Fowler, an abused and deformed boy who lived in the mortuary.
 Jonathan, Liz, and Grady become friends quickly.
-That night, Cal, Sara and Tina go to the graveyard outside the mortuary and vandalize it; they then go into one of the crypts, where they are attacked by Bobby Fowler.
+That night, Cal, Sara, and Tina go to the graveyard outside the mortuary and vandalize it; they then go into one of the crypts, where they are attacked by Bobby Fowler.

-The next day, Jonathan, Liz and Grady go back to Jonathan's house, where Grady gives them drugs.
-Shortly afterwards, Sheriff Howell shows up to welcome Leslie to the town.
+The next day, Jonathan, Liz, and Grady go back to Jonathan's house, where Grady gives them drugs.
+Shortly afterward, Sheriff Howell shows up to welcome Leslie to the town.
 He informs her about his attempt to stop "graveyard babies".
-He also is looking for Cal, Sara, and Tina.
+He is also looking for Cal, Sara, and Tina.
 Sheriff Howell investigates the crypts, where Bobby Fowler infects him.
-The next day at the diner, Jonathan and Liz are working, when Cal and Sara arrive messy.
-Cal has a rage attack and Sara begins vomiting black ooze.
-Rita comes in to calm her down but is infected in the process.
+The next day at the diner, Jonathan and Liz are working when a messy Cal and Sara arrive.
+Cal has a rage attack, and Sara begins vomiting black ooze.
+Rita comes in to calm her down, but is infected in the process.
 At the mortuary, Leslie performs her first embalming.
 While doing so, she makes a mess of the embalming fluids.
 While going to clean it up, one of the bodies gets up and infects Leslie.
 Jonathan, Jamie, Liz, and Grady return to Jonathan's house for dinner, where Leslie, now infected with the mysterious ooze, has prepared a sort of ooze soup.
 The four notice a black fungus growing on the wall.
-Liz pours salt in her soup which makes it bubble and sends Leslie into a rage in which she attacks Jonathan and Jamie.
+Liz pours salt into her soup, making it bubble and sending Leslie into a rage, during which she attacks Jonathan and Jamie.
 Liz and Grady quickly escape.